CLI Options

 The default behavior in this case is to assert that the recursion limit is not reached (the limit is controlled by the --summary_recursion_limit flag).
 With --optimistic_summary_recursion, the Prover will instead assume that the limit is never reached.

-When to use it Use this flag when there is recursion due to summaries calling Solidity functions, and this causes an undesired assertion failure.
+When to use it?
+Use this flag when there is recursion due to summaries calling Solidity functions, and this causes an undesired assertion failure.
 In this case one can either make the limit larger (via --summary_recursion_limit) or set this flag to true.

 Example

-certoraRun Bank.sol --verify Bank:Bank.spec --optimistic_summary_recursion true
+certoraRun Bank.sol --verify Bank:Bank.spec --optimistic_summary_recursion

 Caution